-The polarimeter for LABOCA is a new, enhanced version of the polarimeter for bolometer cameras that was developed at MPIfR between 2000 and 2004.
-The design of this instrument (named PolKa after the German Polarimeter für Bolometer Kameras) was aimed to provide a versatile instrument, capable of giving good results with any of the MPIfR bolometer arrays, at different wavelength and on different telescopes.
-A complete description and some results are presented in G. Siringo 2003[5] and Siringo et al. 2004[6].
-We give here only a short overview.
+The polarimeter for LABOCA is an enhanced version of the polarimeter for bolometer cameras that was developed at MPIfR between 2000 and 2004.
+The design of this instrument (named PolKa after the German Polarimeter für Bolometer Kameras) was aimed to provide a versatile instrument, capable of giving good results with any of the MPIfR bolometer arrays, at different wavelengths and on different telescopes.
+A complete description and some results are presented in G. Siringo 2003^[5] and Siringo et al. 2004^[6].